SNF Floerger: Textile

 FLOPRINT textile thickeners are used in pigment, reactive and dispersed printing.
 They are available as standard inverse emulsions, dewatered inverse emulsions and powders.
 SNF also manufactures textile auxiliaries used as antimigrants, dispersants, sizing and fixing agents.

 Cosmetics

 SNF manufactures three types of cosmetic ingredients, conditioning agents, rheology modifiers and carbomers under the trademarks FLOCARE and FLOGEL.
 The first, known as Polyquaternium 6, 7, 11 and 22. is used for hair conditioning and body shampoos.
 They have an affinity for keratin thus protect, enhance and repair the hair fiber.
 Rheology modifiers are based on inverse emulsion thickening agents for skin care formulations and hair combing creams.
 Carbomers, based on precipitation technology, are the most widely used thickening agents in the cosmetic industry.

 Functional Solutions

 SNF also manufactures specialty polymers such as FLOSET for the construction industry, FLOSPERSE as dispersants, FLOSOFT and FLOGEL in home care applications, METALSORB as heavy metal chelating agents and ODORFLO as odour control agents.

 Production

-SNF has always heavily invested in production facilities across the globe, as a result SNF has a total of 21 state-of-the-art production sites in Europe, North and South America, Asia and Australia; with 7 major plants in Andrézieux, France – Riceboro, Georgia, US – Plaquemine, Louisiana, US – Taixing and Rudong, China – Ulsan, Korea and Vizag, India.
-In 2020 SNF's worldwide polymer production capacity is 1235 kt/y (active equivalent).